atp-team/anemone/documentation/HowToBuildAnemoneTentacle.md

 Below we will explain the Anemone Tentacle wiring construction step by step.

+### Step 2.1 - Introduction

+Before we move further, in order to avoid confusion, lets explain how some components shown on our breadboard wiring image look like in reality.

+#### Buzzer YL-44

+The *Buzzer YL-44* looks like this.

+TODO buzzer image

+#### Rotary Encoder KY-040

+The *Rotary Encoder KY-040* looks like this.

+TODO encoder image

+#### Arduino Prototype Shield

+The grey wires mess is in fact the *Arduino Prototype Shield* pluged to Arduino YÚN.

+TODO shield image

+#### RJ-11 I2C Bus Socket

+The RJ-11 socket is used as an output for I2C bus.

+TODO i2c image

+#### Arduino TFT Display

+What looks like some Adafruit Display is in fact the original *Arduino TFT Display*.
+We were just not able to find better part in Fritzing for it.

+TODO tft image

+And the rest is as it seems to be.
+A few resistors, optocouplers, buttons and LEDs.

+### Step 2.2 - *Plug-and-Play* components preparation

+In order to make the Tentacle assemble as easy as is possible, the best way how to put it together is to first prepare what we call "*Plug-and-Play components*" and then put them together.

+> This approach will play well with the cute 3D printed case for your Tentacle (if you plan to use it).

+#### Step 2.2.1 - Prototype Shield Legs

+As any Arduino out there the *Arduino YÚN* is compatible with **Arduino shields** *(aka boards with additional electronic circuits which can extend capabilities of your Arduino)*.

+Which is exactly what we are going to do - we will extend capabilities of our Arduino YÚN by creating and later pluging into it **an Anemone Tentacle Shield**.

+There is just one issue with the idea (and shields on Arduino YÚN in general) - Arduino YÚN **does not conform** to the default height of its electronic components which is exepected by the majority of Arduino shields because it features an ethernet socked which height is too large.
+This means that any shield you plan to use on your Arduino YÚN needs to have longer "legs" (aka pin headers).

+And this is exactly the thing we need to do with our **Anemone Tentacle Shield**.

+The Anemone Tentacle Shield will be based on the *Arduino Prototype Shield*.

+TODO image of arduino prototype shield

+Hence the first step is creation of longer legs for our shield.

+In general there are two ways how you can achieve it.

+1. You can de-solder the original legs on the shield and replace them with longer ones
+2. Or you can build a reduction (aka something you will put between the short legs of shield and short sockets of Arduino YÚN in order to make the legs longer)

+> We strongly recomend you to follow the option 2.

+The reason is, that option 1. is **much more complicated**.
+First you need to own a de-soldering machine in order to be able to de-solder anything *(especially parts with more than one connection are nearly impossible to be de-soldered using a classic soldering tool)*.
+Second reason is that longer legs (aka jumper wire headers) are much more difficult to buy that the classic ones which you can always order from China.

+So we have taken option 2.
+The result looks like this.

+TODO image of legs

+The legs can be the connected to our *Anemone Tentacle Shield*.

+TODO image of legs connected to the shield.

+Which can be then connected to the Arduino YÚN.

+TODO image of shield connected to yun

+#### Step 2.2.2 - Display Board

+With the *Anemone Tentacle Shield* legs done we can move to the **Display Board** assembly.

+TODO display board without components image

+The **Display Board** is a very important component of the Anemone Tentacle.
+Its purpose is to hold the *Arduino TFT Display*, the *YL-44 Buzzer* and the *Cloud Button* together and to provide *an easy-wiring solution* of these components to the rest of the Tentacle.

+The *Display Board* is based on a **Stripboard Single Side PCB 5x7cm**.

+TODO empty stripboard image

+On the **top side** of the stripboard we will solder the following:

+1. Two lines of Jumper Wire Header Sockets which will hold the Arduino TFT Display
+2. One line of 90-deg.
+Jumper Wire Headers which will be our connection point to the rest of the Tentacle
+3. One button which will serve as the Cloud Button
+4. The YL-44 Buzzer (attached to Display Board using *hot glue*)

+TODO image of top side of display board

+On the **bottom side** of the stripboard we will create connections between the components.
+These should look like this.

+TODO image of bottom side of display board

+As a next step we will attach a *20cm jumper cable F-M* to the *YL-44 Buzzer*.

+TODO image of display board with wire to buzzer

+And next step is attaching a *10cm jumper cable F-M* to the *90-deg.
+Jumper Wire Headers* which will connect the Cloud Button and TFT Display to the rest of the Tentacle.

+TODO image of display board with both wires

+And the finale step is to attach the Arduino TFT Display *(with SD card)* to its sockets.

+TODO image of completed display board

+#### Step 2.2.3 - Tentacle Shield Wiring

+#### Step 2.2.4 - Arduino YÚN SPI Wiring

+#### Step 2.2.5 - Rotary Encoder KY-040 Wiring

+#### Step 2.2.6 - Top Button Wiring

+#### Step 2.2.7 - Top LEDs Wiring

+#### Step 2.2.8 - I2C RJ-11 Socket Wiring

+#### Step 2.3 - Tentacle electronic circuits assembly

 TODO...

 ## Step 3 - 3D print Tentacle case